WangXFng/EEDN/README.md

 ## EEDN (SIGIR'23)
-	The paper can be found in /paper for reading only.
+	The paper can be found in /paper for read-only.
 	DO NOT distribute it until it's published by ACM SIGIR around July 15th 2023.

 ### Run